PingCheng-Wei/SD-MaskRCNN/README.md

     import directly the enviroment from the `environment.yml` file. run:

+     `Please also change the "prefix" in environment.yml to your own <path/to/anaconda3/envs/sd-maskrcnn>.
+Currently, it is "prefix: /home/muk-pw/anaconda3/envs/sd-maskrcnn, which is my system path.
+Please change it to yours.`

     ```bash
     conda env create -f <path/to/environment.yml/file>
     # for example: conda env create -f environment.yml
     ```

     This will automatically create an enviroment named "SD-MaskRCNN", which includes all the libraries that SD-MaskRCNN needs